-- 5.5.5.1 Drivers must marshal for their designated race. - 5.5.5.2 Qualified ROAR members may substitute with the approval of the Race Director.
-It is the original driver's responsibility to find a substitute and he is responsible for the actions of that substitute. - 5.5.5.3 Drivers who bump up are not required to marshal if their previous main contained at least 12 drivers. - 5.5.6 Turn marshals are not permitted to repair vehicles.
-Marshals will take disabled vehicles to the closest outer edge of the racetrack as soon as possible. - 5.5.7 A vehicle running on the track has the right-of-way over a vehicle that has gone off the track, turned over, or otherwise had problems. - 5.5.8 When marshaling a vehicle, it should be returned to the point where it left the racing surface.
-Care must be exercised not to interfere with on-coming vehicles. - 5.5.9 Only the designated marshals are permitted to handle vehicles on the racetrack during a race.
-No one else may enter the racetrack to repair or retrieve a vehicle. - 5.5.10 Marshals for 1/5 scale classes can be a pit crew member.
+- 5.5.1.2 Qualified ROAR members may substitute with the approval of the Race Director.
+It is the original driver's responsibility to find a substitute and he is responsible for the actions of that substitute. - 5.5.1.3 Drivers who bump up are not required to marshal if their previous main contained at least 12 drivers. - 5.5.2 Turn marshals are not permitted to repair vehicles.
+Marshals will take disabled vehicles to the closest outer edge of the racetrack as soon as possible. - 5.5.3 A vehicle running on the track has the right-of-way over a vehicle that has gone off the track, turned over, or otherwise had problems. - 5.5.4 When marshaling a vehicle, it should be returned to the point where it left the racing surface.
+Care must be exercised not to interfere with on-coming vehicles. - 5.5.5 Only the designated marshals are permitted to handle vehicles on the racetrack during a race.
+No one else may enter the racetrack to repair or retrieve a vehicle. - 5.5.6 Marshals for 1/5 scale classes can be a pit crew member.
 No one, marshals or otherwise may enter the race track area until a Yellow Flag condition is called and all vehicles have slowed to a controlled pace.